History & Heritage

 First floor

-The Dominican Republic gained independence from Spain in 1821.
-Today Dominican companies own most of their own sugar production, and the government receives taxes from the gold industry.
+The Dominican Republic gained independence from Spain in 1821, and today Dominican companies own most of their own sugar production, and the government receives taxes from the gold industry.

 Garden at Museo de las Casas Reales, Zona Colonial